 The final three letters are random, but along with the first four characters, make up an entirely unique registration number for each vehicle, although some combinations have been banned from use.

 How does the number plate change affect me?

-There are a number of ways that the place change can affect you – it all depends on what you’re in the market for.
+There are a number of ways that the plate change can affect you – it all depends on what you’re in the market for.

-If you’re looking for a second-hand vehicle, the weeks leading up to a new plate release can be a great time to get some bargains.
+If you’re looking for a second-hand vehicle, the weeks leading up to a new plate release can be a great time to get a bargain.
 Business can be slow in the run-up to March and September as people wait for new plates, meaning dealers might be more open to negotiation.

 And if you’re selling, you’ll almost definitely get a better price before the plates change as your car will automatically become a year older once the new plates are introduced.

 What are the legal requirements for number plates?

 All number plates in the UK look the same because they all legally have to follow the regulations set out by the Department for Transport (DfT) to ensure they can be read by the human eye, as well as road cameras.